 To start our process with the dining table, we set her table with a tablecloth and featured her stunning menorah as a centerpiece.
 We then added two glass hurricanes filled with our gold dreidels.
 Celia has beautiful china that we accented with our grey Hanukkah napkins, which we placed under the salad plate.
-Rose gold vases, saved from her daughter’s Bat-Mitzvah, served as the perfect accent for our floral arrangements.
-One of our favorite items, the star of David votive holders, added a beautiful touch of color.
+We used votive holders to add a beautiful touch of color and Celia's rose gold vases, saved from her daughter’s Bat-Mitzvah, served as the perfect accent for our floral arrangements.

 Next, we moved to the living space and placed our Oy Vey pillow on Celia’s sofa, we always love how this adds whimsy to a home.
 Behind the sofa, on the console table, we displayed her overscale electric menorah, our Happy Hanukkah sign, and accented with her candle holders.